niteshroyal/DiceML/README.md

 ```

-# DreaML interface (py_dreaml_interface)
+# DiceML interface (py_dreaml_interface)
-* Package allows to pass a set of related tables to the DreaML
+* Package allows to pass a set of related tables to the DiceML
 * The package automatically generates declarative bias
-* Calls DreaML to learn DC program
+* Calls DiceML to learn DC program
 * Query the learned DC Program

 Installation